oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/CSR_and_streaming_interfaces/README.md

 };
 ```

-*__Note__:* CSR agent kernel arguments are not currently supported in kernels with streaming control.
+*__Note__:* Register map kernel arguments are not currently supported in kernels with streaming control.

 ### Declaring a streaming kernel argument interface